aaubs/ds24/content/m3/02_Group_assignment.md

 ## Introduction

 This exercise is designed to deepen your understanding and skills in modern deep learning techniques.
-You should focuse on using SBERT for semantic search and craete a straemlit app for your semantic search.
-In addition you need to use Huggingface function to summarize or classify the results of the query research in the streamlit app.
+You should focus on using SBERT for semantic search and create a Streamlit app for your semantic search.
+In addition, you need to use Hugging Face functions to summarize or classify the results of the query research in the Streamlit app.

 ## SBERT and Semantic Search